Thinking of creating an online course, but not sure which is the best learning course platform to use?

 Thinkific is quite similar to other hosted course platforms, with one main advantage: Thinkific offers a free option that lets you test drive the platform before you buy.
 It’s also fairly similar in terms of usability and monthly cost (apart from the free option).
 In terms of features, I would say Thinkific has the competition beat – so be sure to check out the full feature list of each before you commit.
 If you want to get your site up and running quickly and don’t want to deal with the technical aspects of managing a course site, Thinkific is great!

 Pros: State-of-the-art course builder tool, free option, ability to create a membership site (YES!), ability to create an affiliate program, ability to host your course videos right on the Thinkific platform.
+Plus, you can grab 1 month for free here.

 Cons: To take advantage of all the features mentioned above (and many more), you’re looking at $99/month which may be a lot for some business owners.